ovis-hpc/readthedocs/docs/source/publications.rst

 Note: Publications prior to Sept 2011 refer to a different and now deprecated architecture for data collection and transport (i.e., they do NOT use LDMS).
 Many publications listed here are also available at OSTI.GOV some months after publication.

+*ATTN: THIS PAGE IS UNDER CONSTRUCTION IN AUG 2023.
+IT IS EXPECTED TO BE COMPLETE BY EARLY SEP 2023.*

 2023
 ^^^^
 foo